netdata/netdata/docs/monitor/configure-alarms.md

 sudo ./edit-config health.d/ram-usage.conf
 ```

-For example, here is a health entity that triggers a warning alarm when a node's RAM usage rises above 80%, and a
+For example, here is a health entity that triggers a warning alert when a node's RAM usage rises above 80%, and a
-critical alarm above 90%:
+critical alert above 90%:

 ```yaml
  alarm: ram_usage